WILLIAMS COLLEGE TO PRESENT A CHRISTMAS SERVICE OF LESSONS AND CAROLS

 The Williams Concert and Chamber Choirs will perform under the direction of Brad Wells, director of choral/vocal activities.
+Choral pieces will include carols by Victoria, Paulus, Warlock, and a new arrangement by Mr. Wells.
+The Choirs will be joined by harpist Anna DeLoi ’18, and organist Edwin Lawrence will accompany the service – which begins with a prelude at 3:40 p.m.
 As always, the congregation will have the opportunity to join in singing many beloved traditional carols.
-Organist Edwin Lawrence will accompany the service – which begins with a prelude at 3:40 p.m.
+And the service will conclude with a festive Postlude played by the Williams College Handbell Choir.

-Students, faculty, and staff from the college as well as members of the local community will read the traditional “lessons” derived from the biblical Christmas story.
+Students, faculty, and staff from the College as well as members of the local community will read the traditional “lessons” derived from the biblical Christmas story.
 The Rev. Rick Spalding, Chaplain to the College, will deliver a meditation, and Fr.
 Gary Caster, Catholic Chaplain, will serve at liturgist.
-As always, a freewill offering of money will be received at the conclusion of each service, in support of local and international charities.

 The service, which is modeled on the traditional Festival of Nine Lessons and Carols first held on Christmas Eve in 1918 at King’s College Chapel in Cambridge, England, has been described as one that “presents the Christmas story in an ambiance of mystery, splendor, hope, and joy.”
 The Service of Lessons and Carols has been a beloved holiday tradition at Williams since the 1960’s.